 Like many industries, automotive is seeing consumer preference for digital experiences gain momentum.
 As in-market shoppers continue to initiate and complete more activities online, and dealers adopt technological advancements to make these experiences better, the bar is being raised.

 It may sound like good UX caters to website visitors and creates an uphill battle for website owners, but this description would be selling it short.
 A good website experience benefits all parties.

 With a good experience, your visitors can enjoy seamless interaction with the site, locate the information they want, build a positive impression of your dealership, become an advocate for your business, and feel confident to visit again.
 On the other hand, when visitors have a poor experience, they are more likely to leave your website without taking the desired action and less likely to come back.

-As a website owner, you want in-market shoppers to find your website in Google Search organic rankings, navigate to your site, and engage with it – all with as little effort and friction as possible.
+As a website owner, you want to utilize car dealer SEO to allow in-market shoppers to find your website in Google Search organic rankings, navigate to your site, and engage with it – all with as little effort and friction as possible.
 Site engagement might include searching inventory listings, viewing a Vehicle Deals Page (VDP), researching trade-in options with a vehicle valuation tool, submitting a deal, or scheduling a tune up with your automotive service appointment scheduling software.

 When consumers leave your website before doing anything, you end up with less information about them.
 That means your leads and conversions suffer—and so does your revenue.
 For these reasons, UX-focused dealership website design is crucial to your business success.

 Question #2: What two (2) types of data are used to assess website performance?

 There are two types of data used to measure site speed and performance: lab data, and field data.1 Both are important but serve different purposes, so let us take a closer look at each.